-What Certifications to Look for in a Substance Abuse Counselor?
+What to Look For In a Substance Abuse Counselor [Complete Guide]

 When you’re investing time and money into your health, it’s understandable to want to make sure you’re getting the best care possible.
 If you are interested in seeking substance abuse counseling, it’s common to wonder, “What certifications should I look for in a counselor?”

 The answer to your question depends on various factors, including how severe your substance abuse is and what specific problems you want to solve.
 In general, most certified drug and alcohol counselors will be able to provide you with the help you need.

 If you’re currently struggling with addiction to drugs and alcohol, get in touch with us at (888) 906-0952 to learn about treatment options for you.
 Treatment options include outpatient, inpatient, detox, residential, and more.

 Overall, substance abuse counselor certifications indicate the counselor’s level of education and any areas of specialization they have experience.

 Substance abuse counselors can be certified in certain states or at a national level.
 There are different classifications of credentials awarded at different stages of education and training.